Skip to main content

 ESCAPE-pain for backs implements the NICE clinical guidelines for the management of low back pain [NG59].
 The programme builds upon the strong evidence base behind the original ESCAPE-pain programme for knees and hips, following the same model and structure to help participants self-manage non-specific low back pain.
 ESCAPE-pain for backs was piloted in 2019 to assess whether the model and principles behind the original programme are effective in the self-management of non-specific low back pain.

 The evaluation of the 2019 pilot showed that ESCAPE-pain for backs delivers effective care, managed in line with NICE guidelines, and significantly improves participant outcomes.
 All six pilot sites saw mean improvements in participant clinical outcome measures and found ESCAPE-pain for backs beneficial for participants in the self-management of non-specific LBP.
-They have since adopted the programme into regular practice.
-The programme is now being rolled out further to clinical and leisure sites across the country.

 ESCAPE-pain for knees and hips